-- 7.147 Our ability to abstract on the Lower Thames is expected to be further impacted by the River Thames flood relief scheme being developed by the Environment Agency and Surrey County Council.
+Our ability to abstract on the Lower Thames is expected to be further impacted by the River Thames flood relief scheme being developed by the Environment Agency and Surrey County Council.
 The scheme would involve building two channels alongside the Thames, and would result in a reduction to the amount of water we could abstract from the Lower Thames, including during droughts, increasing our drought risk.
-Modelling to understand the impact of the flood relief scheme during severe droughts is being undertaken by the River Thames Scheme team, but results were not available in time to incorporate in the revised draft WRMP. - 7.148 More detailed modelling and option assessment will be undertaken to confirm the raw water system upgrades needed to address both the learning from 2022 drought and the future impacts associated with the flood relief scheme.
+Modelling to understand the impact of the flood relief scheme during severe droughts is being undertaken by the River Thames Scheme team, but results were not available in time to incorporate in the WRMP24

+7.172 More detailed modelling and option assessment will be undertaken to confirm the raw water system upgrades needed to address both the learning from 2022 drought and the future impacts associated with the flood relief scheme (Please see section 11, Monitoring Plan).